-We are working on a ”brother brand” to Hildeståhl, a collection of simple, elegant bags for men.
-The collection builds on Hildeståhl’s aesthetic but will be ”more minimalist” and priced below Hildeståhl.
+We are working on a new secondary collection, a new line of simple and elegant bags for men.
+The collection builds on Hildeståhl’s aesthetic but will be ”more minimalist” and priced slightly below the original Hildeståhl bags.
 Still made in Europe and still with top-class materials.
-Planning to launch it by the beginning of next year.
-The collection is not ready, but have a look at the new website (under development):

 The world’s ”smallest luxury brand” is still here..